Skip to main content

 Other conditions may apply for Turkish nationals and their family members.

-How much do I have to earn to qualify for a Blue Card?
+How much do I have to earn to qualify for an EU Blue Card?

 Are there exceptions to the minimum salary requirement?